KivilcimBasakVural/GLIMPSE_workshop_compevo/README.md

-This project is created for compevo popultion genetics workshop.
-Therefore, some running codes are updated for compevo server.
+This project was created for COMPEVO population genetics workshop.
+Therefore, some running codes were updated for COMPEVO server.